embedly/embedly-docs/endpoints/auth.rst

   http://api.embed.ly/<version>/<endpoint>?key=:key&<rest of query parameters>

-Note that if you are using Embedly server side this is the best way to authenticate your requests.
+Know if you are using Embedly server side, this is the best way to authenticate your requests.

 .. _oauth: